casper-hansen/Statistical_Significance_Testing/article/article.md

 #### Applying the tests

 The most well-known is the analysis of variance (ANOVA) test, and a less well-known test is Levene's test.
 To construct an example, we use the boldness of the section to generate 200 random values from 0.7 to the boldness value + another 0.5 to account for other section headings that could have larger boldness values.
-The assumption is that some of the text will have small boldness values, therefore we use a small value to set the lowest number for the distribution generation.
+The assumption is that some of the text will have small boldness values, therefore we use a small value to set the lowest number for the generation of the distribution.

+We have a hunch about the fact that the logo, title, or company are bolder than a section heading, so for our dataset, the H<sub>0</sub> is that the company name is just as bold as the section headings - while, of course, the opposite is true for H<sub>1</hub>.

 We want to cross-check whether the distribution we created, which supposedly contains boldness values from a random body of text and multiple headings.
-For Levene's test, this means we pair boldness values with eachother with the assumption that they fit into the distribution.
+For Levene's test, this means we pair boldness values with each other with the assumption that they fit into the distribution.
 If we introduce too large of a boldness value, then we can use these tests to exclude that value.

 ```python
 def boldness_test(bold1, bold2, bold3):